FLIGHT FOR BIRDERS 2019 IDENTIFICATION AND CONSERVATION COURSE IN HERMANUS

 14h15 to 14h30: What type of bird of prey is that flying over me?

-15h00 to 15h30: How to prepare when planning to bird in a new area - a case-study of the Kruger National Park
+15h00 to 15h30: How to prepare when planning to bird in a new area – a case-study of birding in the KRUGER NATIONAL PARK

 08h45 to 09h00: Coffee and tea

 09h00 to 10h15: Are “LITTLE BROWN JOBS” really that bad?
 What they lose in colour they gain in brilliant display flights and resilient behaviour.

 10h30 to 11h00: Where does one find those special birds in one’s area?
 How to use various BIRDFINDER WEB-PAGES of the region.